auth-global/self-documenting-cryptography/design-documents/g3p.md

 Bcrypt's partial cache-hardness means that building and operating a bcrypt password cracker is going to be particularly expensive relative to the level of parallelism achieved.
 Within the G3P, bcrypt is primarily used as an expensive compression function.
 Bcrypt is secondarily used as another cryptographically self-documenting construction in order to reinforce and hedge the self-documenting properties of PHKDF.

 To derive the inputs for bcrypt's password and salt parameters, PHKDF-SLOW-EXTRACT is used to generate two sets of 16 pseudorandom bytes to which the bcrypt tags are appended.
-These tags are either truncated or cyclicly expanded to 56 bytes.
+These tags are either truncated or cyclically expanded to 56 bytes.
 This truncation does not lead to trivial collisions, because each bcrypt tag is also included in the initial inputs.
 Thus varying this tag also requires recomputing those two set of 16 pseudorandom bytes, which requires PHKDF's key-stretching computation to be redone.

 This rather nonstandard arrangement turns bcrypt into an expensive compression function that turns 32 pseudorandom input bytes into 24 pseudorandom output bytes, and improves the utilization of bcrypt's cryptoacoustic transmission potential.
 Moreover, changing any of the bcrypt tag or rounds parameters requires a complete recomputation of those 32 pseudorandom input bytes.